pelican-plugins/markdown-include/README.md

 - `MD_INCLUDE_ENCODING`: The encoding of the included files (defaults to `'utf-8'`).

+- `MD_INCLUDE_INHERIT_HEADING_DEPTH`: If True, increases headings on include file by amount of previous heading.
+Combines with `MD_HEADING_OFFSET` option, below (defaults to False.)

+- `MD_HEADING_OFFSET`: Increases heading depth by a specific ammount, in addition to the `MD_INCLUDE_INHERIT_HEADING_DEPTH` option (defaults to 0).

 Alternative to this plugin
 --------------------------

 Pelican allows the use of extra Markdown extensions by declaring them in the `MD_EXTENSIONS` configuration variable.
 However, as [explained][] in the Pelican documentation, adding new extensions via MD_EXTENSIONS is awkward, because all the extensions loaded by default must also be listed.
-Besides avoiding this problem, this plugin provides a "pelicanish" way of setting the configuration values of the Markdown-Include extension (`base_path` and `encoding`).
+Besides avoiding this problem, this plugin provides a "pelicanish" way of setting the configuration values of the Markdown-Include extension (`base_path`, `encoding`, `inherit_heading_depth`, and `heading_offset`).
 Furthermore, Markdown-Include extension must be installed in a place where Pelican can find it, what may be tricky.

 [explained]: http://docs.getpelican.com/en/latest/settings.html